aip-primeca-occitanie/ros_yaskawa_hc10/README.md

 ## Reading the sensor registers

 The ROS-Industrial Simple Message protocol does not have an ID (yet) for sending and receiving effort data.
 Even so, we can acces this information by reading some of the controller registers.
 For this purpose, we use the Motoman specific IDs [REP-I0004](https://github.com/ros-industrial/rep/blob/master/rep-I0004.rst).
-Please, check the documentation ont this repository to understand how this can be done from a ROS perspective as well as a controller perspective.
+Please, check the documentation on this repository to understand how this can be done from a ROS perspective as well as a controller perspective.

 By default, some registers are already being read.
 You can disable this option by commenting the call to the `io_relay` node in the `robot_interface_streaming.launch` file of the `motoman_driver` package.